chriscasto/go-ensure/docs/README.md

 the security and integrity of your application, and using "soft" errors runs the risk of enabling a situation where the application may be running with validation that is incomplete or otherwise working differently than intended.
-If the validation cannot itself pass its own sanity checks, the app should be considered too unsafe to run.
+If the validation cannot pass its own sanity checks, the app should be considered too unsafe to run.

 Most initialization errors can be caught by the compiler (such as mixing types like `Number[int]().IsLessThan(10.0)` or attempting to call an invalid method